FNALLPC/cms-das-pre-exercises/_episodes/01-CMSDASPreExercise-UnixBasics.md

 If you have never used Unix before, please follow the lesson on the [HEP Software Foundation website](https://swcarpentry.github.io/shell-novice/index.html), through at least "3.
 Working With Files and Directories."
 The remainder of the pre-exercises takes place in Unix, so you will need to be familiar with the basics.

 > ## Question 1.1
 > All CMSDAS@LPC {{ site.year }} participants should submit answers to the questions in these exercises.
 Each lesson has it's own Google form.
 Head to [Google form 1][Set1_form].
-The first question verifies that you have a working Unix environment.
+The first question verifies that you have a working Unix environment on **your personal laptop**.
 Copy-and-paste the following into your shell:
 > ~~~shell
 > echo "$(whoami) $(date)"
 > ~~~